EntrustCorporation/ansible-role-cagw/examples/apache-webserver/README.md

 - Start the services

 # Steps
+### *Note*
+This playbook may require root privileges on the target machine so it is expected to generate public/private key pair for the root user and copy the public key on the Ansible server so that a passwordless SSH can be done by the Ansible server on the target machine.
+Below steps may be used to do the same.

 ## Step 1: Copy client CA Gateway credentials
 To be able to connect to Entrust CA Gateway REST APIs, Ansible client would need client certificate and private key.